pallets/werkzeug/docs/wrappers.rst

    locks around calls.
 3. It's not possible to pickle the request object.

-FOr the response object the following rules apply:
+For the response object the following rules apply:

 1. The response object is mutable
 2. The response object can be pickled or copied after `freeze()` was